fdlberylian/TPG4155_Project2018/README.md

 # TPG4155_Project2018
 The project title is "Pragmatic Modeling of a Full Waveform Inversion using Finite Difference Method to Solve Wave Equation".
-You can see the full project report in the file named TPG4155_Fall_Project_2018__10003&10010.pdf
+You can see the full project report [here](https://github.com/fdlberylian/TPG4155_Project2018/blob/master/TPG4155_Fall_Project_2018__10003%2610010.pdf)

 List of Code Scripts
 1) calculateGradient : Function to calculate gradient between test model and true model.